 FIRST ALERT FORECAST | The latest from WRDW/WAGT First Alert Chief Meteorologist Riley Hale

-We’ll see a better chance for rain today as high pressure continues to move northward away from the CSRA while an area of low pressure moves towards our region from the Gulf of Mexico.
-Deep moisture will accompany this area of low pressure providing the potential for heavy rainfall with showers and storms that develop.
-The Weather Prediction Center has placed us under a low-level marginal risk for Flash Flooding today.
-Rain chances will last up until around sunset then dry out by midnight.
+Staying dry through tonight.
+Storms possible Friday, but mostly dry again this weekend.

-Patchy fog will be possible late tonight into early Thursday, especially for areas that saw heavy rain Wednesday.
-Temperatures will be muggy in the mid to low 70s early Thursday around sunrise.
-Thursday is trending mostly dry across the CSRA with only isolated downpour chances.
-Temperatures will remain hot in the afternoon reaching the low 90s.
-Winds will be light out of the southeast generally less than 10 mph.
+Staying dry for the rest of this afternoon and tonight.
+Skies will be partly to mostly cloudy overnight.
+Temperatures will stay muggy in the mid to low 70s late tonight into early Friday.
+Winds will be light out of the southeast.

-Morning lows Friday will be back down in the low 70s.
-More clouds than sun are expected to a good portion of the day Friday, which should help keep highs near 90.
-Scattered storms are expected to develop Friday afternoon into the evening.
+More clouds than sun are expected for a good portion of the day Friday, which should help keep highs near 90.
+Scattered storms are expected to develop Friday afternoon into the evening, but a brief isolated morning shower can’t be ruled out.
 Winds will be out of the southeast between 5-10 mph.

 Copyright 2021 WRDW/WAGT.
 All rights reserved.